branogoga/path-finding/README.md

 # Path finding
 Comparison of different algorithms for single &amp; multi agent path finding (_with application to real-world warehouse autonomous robot movement_)

+**Assumptions:**
+- arbitrary directed graph (_not restricted to grid, despite examples in data folder are mostly grids_)
+- non-negative edge weights
+- known position of the vertices
+- constant robot speed (_always travels the same speed, no acceleration / deceleration_)
+- time is discrete
+- robot appears at the start of the path and disappears when reached the destination

+**Algorithms:**
+- Dijkstra's algorithm

 ## How to run

 ### Prerequisities